adiezag/Data-Science/README.md

 <br><br/>

 # Cloropleth map
-The next figure is a cloropeth map, a type of statistical thematic map that uses the intensisty of colors to be in tune with an aggregate summary of a geographic characteristic.
+The next figure is a cloropeth map, a type of statistical thematic map that uses the intensisty of color to correspond with an aggregate summary of a geographic characteristic.
 In this case, the geographic characteristic is the number of victims of shooting events.
 The intensity of color red shows us how the number of victims change from place to place, being the locations in Brooklyn and Bronx the ones where the highest number of shooting events have taken place.
 Markers have been added to the map to list the number of victims per race in each zip code.

 ```python
 def generate_choropleth_map(df, n_df, geodata="nyc_.geojson"):